 Wildlife in Hwange

-Hwange is all about the wildlife and here there is an abundance of it.
+Hwange is all about wildlife and there is an abundance of it in this park.
 It is first and foremost renowned for its elephant population.
-The current population of elephant is around 44,000, based on aerial surveys.
+The current population of elephants is around 44,000, based on aerial surveys.

 Here, visitors can also see fossil sand dunes and the ancient elephant tracks that have run through them for years.